jamietre/babel-plugin-transform-es2015-modules-commonjs-simple/README.md

 ## Details of what's really going on here

 There's a reason the native babel transform mangles variable names, and you might need this.
-The ES6 module format uses specifies that bindings, and not objects, are exported.
+The ES6 module format specifies that bindings, and not objects, are exported.
 This means if an exported entity mutates within the module, consumers that reference the exported entity will refer to the actual current value of the symbol, not the reference or value that was originally exported.

 #### How does Babel enable dynamic bindings?